thevojacek/HerokuSwiftBuildpack/README.md

 If you need to upgrade your Heroku stack, there is an easy to follow [tutorial](https://devcenter.heroku.com/articles/upgrading-to-the-latest-stack) on Heroku's website.

-**It only works with Swift application which are using Swift Package Manager.** So your app will be detected and buildpack used only if your app contains **Package.swift** file in it's root directory.
+**It only works with Swift applications, which are using Swift Package Manager.** So your app will be detected and buildpack used only if your app contains **Package.swift** file in it's root directory.

 ## Usage